-Catheters are generally necessary when a patient is unable to empty their bladder.
+Catheters are generally necessary when someone can’t empty their bladder.
 If the bladder isn’t emptied, urine can build up and lead to pressure in the kidneys.
-The pressure can result in kidney failure, which can be dangerous and may result in permanent damage to the kidneys.
+The pressure can lead to kidney failure, which can be dangerous and result in permanent damage to the kidneys.

-Most catheters are necessary until the patient regains the ability to urinate on their own, which is usually a short period of time.
-Elderly people and those with a permanent injury or severe illness may need to use urinary catheters for a much longer amount of time and sometimes on a permanent basis.
+Most catheters are necessary until you regain the ability to urinate on your own, which is usually a short period of time.
+Elderly people and those with a permanent injury or severe illness may need to use urinary catheters for a much longer time or permanently.